 - Control the virtual differentiation of entities such as virtual servers and application data being delivered to cloud-based applications

-- Take care of secure virtualization and channelling of storage, data communications and server processing
+- Take care of secure virtualization and channeling of storage, data communications and server processing

-- Can be located at different geographical zones
+- Can be located in different geographical zones

 - Can have different CPU and RAM